Medically reviewed by Kristin Hall, FNP

 For most people, melatonin is a safe supplement for short-term use in controlling sleep problems.
 However, like many other supplements, it may cause side effects, according to an article published in the journal, StatPearls.

 Of these, the most common are nausea, drowsiness, dry mouth, daytime sleepiness and headaches.
 Additionally, melatonin could worsen blood pressure in people who take blood pressure meds, according to a study published in the British Journal of Clinical Pharmacology.
+You can learn more about this medication in this guide: How long does it take for melatonin to work?

 Yes, you can use melatonin and Zoloft together.
 Zoloft (sertraline) and other SSRIs can cause insomnia, which means it wouldn’t be unusual for people prescribed Zoloft to consider sleep aids such as melatonin.

 Currently, there isn’t very much research on the effects of melatonin and Zoloft together.
 While there are no reported drug interactions between melatonin and Zoloft, melatonin may make certain antidepressants less effective.
+See also: how long does melatonin last?

 Because of this, it’s best to talk to your healthcare provider before using melatonin and Zoloft at the same time.
 They’ll be able to tell you about potential safety risks and offer personalized help to make sure that you stay safe while using your medication.